gdsge/gdsge.github.io/_sources/example/Huggett1997/Huggett1997.rst.txt

 **************************************************************************************
-Huggett (1997): Steady States and Transition Paths in Heterogeneous-agent Models
+Huggett (1997): Steady States and Transition Paths in Heterogeneous Agent Models
 **************************************************************************************

 ========================